-The backpack carries comfortably without the frame sheet, but not at the stated load capacity of 35 pounds.
+The backpack carries comfortably without the frame sheet but not at the stated load capacity of 35 pounds.
 Without the sheet, I keep the load at 20 pounds or less.
 This weight is usually my target for frameless backpacks.

 I will note that I did not find the back foam panel any cooler than my Ohm or Osprey packs that lay against my back.
 The coolest (airflow) backpack I’ve used is still the Zpacks Arc Haul with its mesh panel.

-For me, this pack would be a good winter pack for large loads.
+This pack would be a good winter pack for large loads.
 It would also be useful for longer multi-day hikes, as I usually take more “stuff.”
 I added weight via water and still found the backpack comfortable at around 30 pounds.

-The load adjuster straps are attached to reinforced strips on the back of the backpack and very durable.
+The load adjuster straps are attached to reinforced strips on the back of the backpack and are durable.
 They are also easy to use when wearing the pack if I need to make adjustments.